PerformanC/TableC/README.md

 ## License

-TableC is a project licensed under the MIT License, which means that you can use it commercially, and non-commercially, but there is a restriction, which is that you can't use it for any kind AI training (Machine Learning).
+TableC uses a customized license created by PerformanC, which has the same rights as a MIT license, except it includes a clause stating that you cannot use this software (library) to train a neural network.

 ## Projects using TableC

-Since TableC is a new library, it's not a popular library, and it's not used in a lot of projects, but in case you have an Open Source project using TableC, feel free to make a pull request adding it on this list.
+Since TableC is a new library, it is not a popular library, and it is not used in many projects, but in case you have an Open Source project using TableC, feel free to make a pull request adding it to this list.

 [Experimental] [Coglink](https://github.com/PerformanC/Coglink) by PerformanC (TableC team)